 You create a library of master images.
 For example, you create one image for each department.
 You then deploy these images to new hardware without having to manually configure the operating system and applications.

-You might need to deploy the standard configuration, which is included in the image library, to various hardware.
+You need to deploy a standard configuration included in a master image, to machines with different hardware.